 The Board is responsible for understanding the principal risks associated with the Corporation’s business on an on-going basis and it is the responsibility of management to ensure that the Board and its Committees are kept informed of these risks on a timely basis.

 The Compensation Committee annually reviews director compensation practices to ensure the Company’s directors are fairly compensated in relation to other publicly traded companies of comparable scope and size, and that compensation is designed to align directors’ interest with the long-term interests of stockholders.
 Changes in director compensation, if any, are recommended by the Compensation Committee and considered by the full Board.
 Independent and other non-employee directors receive an annual retainer for Board service; independent and other non-employee directors who serve as Chair of a standing committee may also receive an annual retainer for such service.
-The Chairman of the Board is a non-officer employee position for which the Chairman receives compensation, including certain employee benefits.
-Directors who are employees of the Company (currently, the Chairman of the Board and the Chief Executive Officer) shall not receive further compensation for their services as directors.
+Directors who are employees of the Company (currently, the Chief Executive Officer) shall not receive further compensation for their services as directors.
 Additionally, the director who is the designated representative of Persol Holdings Co.
 Ltd. (formerly known as Temp Holdings Co.
 Ltd.) shall not receive compensation for his service as a director.

 Director and Executive Management Stock Ownership